the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `invariant` - [invariant](https://en.wikipedia.org/wiki/Class_invariant) a computer programming construct consisting of a set of invariant properties that remain uncompromised regardless of the state of the object

-`IPFS` - InterPlanetary File System [(IPFS)](https://docs.ipfs.tech/) a set of composable, peer-to-peer protocols for addressing, routing, and transferring content-addressed data in a decentralized file system
+`IPFS` - InterPlanetary File System [(IPFS)](https://docs.ipfs.tech/) a set of composable, peer-to-peer protocols for addressing, routing, and transferring content-addressed data in a decentralized file system; see also [Swarm](https://www.ethswarm.org/)

 `it()` - defined by the jasmine [testing framework](https://stackoverflow.com/questions/28353232/what-is-the-it-function-here-doing), to declare the expected output and have a fair check if it matches the coded conditions